 Formal consultation on the new draft FDS 2022-2052 ran from 14 March 2022 to 14 April 2022.

-Hearings are scheduled for April and May and following deliberations the FDS may be adopted by both councils in July 2022.
+Hearings were scheduled for April and May and following deliberations the FDS may be adopted by both councils in August 2022.

 - 9.00 am Wednesday 27 April 2022 - Hearings Schedule

 - 9.00 am Thursday 28 April 2022 - Hearings Schedule

 - 1.00 pm Friday 29 April 2022 - Hearing Schedule

 - 9.00 am Tuesday 3 May 2022 - Hearing Schedule